More than 1,000 Interior Health workers unvaccinated - Lake Country Calendar

-Interior Health has the highest number of unvaccinated healthcare workers in B.C., and many are at risk of losing their jobs if they don’t comply with Provincial Health Orders, according to the Ministry of Health.
+Interior Health has the highest number of unvaccinated healthcare workers in B.C., and many were at risk of losing their jobs this if they don’t comply with Provincial Health Orders, according to the Ministry of Health.

 Some 1,186 of the Interior Health region’s 21,675 health care workers – about seven per cent – are currently unvaccinated, compared with 1,106 in Vancouver Coastal Health, 1,054 in Vancouver Island Health, 735 in Fraser Health, 630 in Provincial Health Services Authority and 515 in the Northern Health Authority.